independenceee/aiken-tutorial/project/04_marketplace/frontend/README.md

 ```

 The project is running on `PORT 3000` and now you will carry out development of our project

-After the project is built successfully, execute npm run build to build and check the output
+After the project is built successfully, execute `npm run build` to build and check the output

+License
+The Demarket Frontend is released under the MIT.
+See the LICENSE file for more details.

+Contact
+For any questions or feedback, please contact the project maintainer at `nguyenkhanh17112003@gmail.com`.